sheilagoopss/goopss-dashboard/instructions/seo.md

 ### 4.Listing Optimization
 - Include an "Optimize" button for each listing in the table
-- Generate an optimized title and description when the button is clicked by using OpenAI
+- Generate an optimized title and description when the button is clicked by using OpenAI.
+The current title and description should be taken from the database.
-- Display the original and optimized versions side by side below the table
+- Display the original and optimized versions side by side below the table.
+- The optimized title and description should have a copy button that allows the admins to copy the optimized text to the clipboard.

 ## Sample Code to use but ignore the UI imports for now and just use the logic